MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 ## 3&mdash;Understanding your emissions

 To lower our emissions, we need to understand how to measure our sustainability efforts.

+### Briefly about emission scopes

+At Microsoft, we segment our greenhouse gas (GHG) emissions into three categories, consistent with the [Greenhouse Gas Protocol](https://ghgprotocol.org/).

+- **Scope 1 emissions**: direct emissions that your activities create.
+- **Scope 2 emissions**: indirect emissions that result from the production of the electricity or heat you use.
+- **Scope 3 emissions**: indirect emissions from all other activities you are engaged in.
+For a business, these Scope 3 emissions can be extensive.
+They must be accounted for across its supply chain, materials in its buildings, employee business travel, and the life cycle of its products (including the electricity customers consume when using the products).
+A company's Scope 3 emissions are often far more significant than its Scope 1 and 2 emissions combined.

+As a customer, the context of Scope 3 emissions can be network configuration and delivery, power consumption, and devices outside the data center.
+If an application uses excess bandwidth or packet size, it will impact from when the traffic leaves the data center, through the various hops on the internet, down to the end-user device.
+Reducing network bandwidth, therefore, can have a significant impact throughout the delivery chain.
+The same considerations apply to compute resources, data storage, application platform decisions, application design, and more.

+Find more in-depth details and definitions in [Azure's Scope 3 Methodology White Paper](https://download.microsoft.com/download/7/2/8/72830831-5d64-4f5c-9f51-e6e38ab1dd55/Microsoft_Scope_3_Emissions.pdf), published in 2021.

 ### Measure and track carbon impact